Ricardo Menéndez March: Early life and career

-The son of a Mexican father and New Zealand mother, Menéndez March moved to New Zealand from Tijuana, Baja California, Mexico.
+Menéndez March moved to New Zealand from Tijuana, Baja California, Mexico, in 2006.
 He worked as a film projectionist for a decade in Auckland, but was made redundant due to film digitisation.
 After that role, he worked in hospitality, then in migrant advocacy.

 Menéndez March served as male co-convenor of Young Greens of Aotearoa New Zealand in 2016.
-At an Auckland University Students' Association 2016 Back Benches debate, a group of Young New Zealand First members started chanting “Build the Wall” at Menéndez March, who is of Mexican descent.
+At the University of Auckland Public Policy Club Baby Back Benches debate in 2016, a group of Young New Zealand First members started chanting "Build the Wall" at Menéndez March, who is of Mexican descent.
 Young New Zealand First later apologised to him.

 Menéndez March is the coordinator for Auckland Action Against Poverty, a role he took up in late 2017.
 A writer for Stuff described him in 2020 as "a thorn in the side of the Labour-led Government in the past few years".
 In this role, he had frequently appeared on television, radio, and quoted in newspapers – once a week on average, by his estimate – stating that the government had been failing the poor, that benefits are too low and housing is too expensive.
-Menéndez March has been particularly critical of Kiwibuild, arguing that the scheme should be targeted towards working poor and unemployed families and that the current set up will make homeownership rates fall further by encouraging increased property speculation and gentrification.
+Menéndez March has been particularly critical of KiwiBuild, arguing that the scheme should be targeted towards working poor and unemployed families and that the current set up will make homeownership rates fall further by encouraging increased property speculation and gentrification.